-The consolidated balance sheets as of December 31, 2012 and 2013, and the related consolidated statements of operations, comprehensive (loss), convertible preferred stock non-controlling interest, and stockholders' deficit, and cash flows for the years ended December 31, 2013, and 2012, and the cumulative period from December 26, 2004 (inception) through December 31, 2013, have been audited by EisnerAmper LLP, independent registered public accounting firm, as stated in their report dated May 13, 2014, which is incorporated herein, which report includes an explanatory paragraph about the existence of substantial doubt concerning the Company's ability to continue as a going concern, in reliance on the report of such firm given upon their authority as experts in accounting and auditing.
+The consolidated balance sheets as of December 31, 2013 and 2012, and the related consolidated statements of operations, comprehensive (loss), convertible preferred stock non-controlling interest, and stockholders' deficit, and cash flows for each of the years in the two-year period ended December 31, 2013, and the cumulative period from December 26, 2004 (inception) through December 31, 2013, have been audited by EisnerAmper LLP, independent registered public accounting firm, as stated in their report dated May 13, 2014, except for Note 2 and Note 15, Reverse Stock Split, as to which date is September 25, 2014, which is incorporated herein, which report includes an explanatory paragraph about the existence of substantial doubt concerning the Company's ability to continue as a going concern.
+Such financial statements have been incorporated herein in reliance on the report of such firm given upon their authority as experts in accounting and auditing.